n-alonso/NODEJS-open-banking-client/README.md

 ## Security:
 I've tried to add most of the common security features that you would typically add to a production-ready application:
 - Middlewares - Helmet, Cors and RateLimit are initialised with (example) defaults (except Helmet).
-- Passport.js - Google OAuth20 to login with Gmail.
+- Passport.js - Google OAuth20.
-- JWT - Set a jwt cookie once logged in.
+- JWT - Sets a jwt cookie once logged in.
-- RBAC - Users have roles ('user' & 'admin') that are guarded with policies.
+- RBAC - Roles ('user' & 'admin') are guarded with policies.
 - Policies - Implemented per route/endpoint (Ie. isAuthenticated, isAdmin, isSelf).
 - Encryption at rest - Node Crypto is used to encrypt/decrypt all user details.
-- TBD | Encryption in transit - Digital Ocean provides SSL certificates for the api to be served via HTTPS protocol.
+- Encryption in transit - Digital Ocean provides SSL certificates by default.

 ## Infrastructure:
-- Containers: Dockerfile and Docker Compose files are available in this repository
+- Containers: Dockerfile and Docker Compose files are available in this repository and published to Docker Hub.
-  - You can check the [published Docker Images](https://hub.docker.com/repository/docker/ajnick/open-banking-sandbox) for this project.
 - Cloud: This project is hosted in a Digital Ocean Droplet VM.

 ## Server: